ravisharda/pravega-developer-resources/git-recipes-and-commands.md

 git branch
 ```

-## Merge commits from main repo master into your fork's master (Syncing a Fork)
+## Syncing a fork: Mergig commits from main repo master into your fork's master

 |S.No.|Command|Description|Verification (if any)|
 |:---:|:------|:----------|- |